vinefeeder/VineFeeder/README.md

         rich
         Scrapy

-You can install the necessary packages by running:
+You can install the necessary packages with bash or a Window's Terminal install python modules to the same python environment (env) as Devine

-With bash or a Window's Terminal install python modules to the same python environment (env) as Devine Be sure Devine works correctly, then
+Be sure Devine works correctly, then
     pip install -r requirements.txt for VineFeeder